Now-a-days, IAM has become an essential component of organizational security…

 IAM helps organizations to automate a lot of security tasks easily.

-Let’s dig into the types of IAM and how the most common ones differ among each other.
+Let’s dig into the different IAM types and how the most common ones differ among each other.

 Here Are The Different Types of IAM:

-Mainly, there are 3 different types of IAM used to secure the system.
+Mainly, there are 3 types of IAM used to secure the system.

 Let us explore these now.